Calcium has several important functions.

 - milk, cheese and other dairy foods

-- green leafy vegetables – such as curly kale, okra and spinach
+- green leafy vegetables – such as curly kale, okra but not spinach (spinach does contain high levels of calcium but the body cannot digest it all)

 - soya drinks with added calcium